CNES/pepsal/README.md

 ### Exemple of IPV6 configuration

-By default PEPSal listens on all interfaces using an *AF_INET6* socket to accept both IPv4 and IPv6 incomming connections.
+By default PEPsal listens on all interfaces using an *AF_INET6* socket to accept both IPv4 and IPv6 incomming connections.

-In order to redirect IPv6 traffic to PEPSal, it is necessary to mimic the steps used to configure IPv4 traffic forwarding.
+In order to redirect IPv6 traffic to PEPsal, it is necessary to mimic the steps used to configure IPv4 traffic forwarding.

 The `ip rule` and `ip route` commands need to be run in IPv6 mode as well: